zhijunhan/Behavioral-Cloning/README.md

 The model architecture used in this project specifically has five convolutional and maxpooling layers with feature depth of (24, 36, 48) and three fully connected layers with depth of (1164, 100, 50) and one output layer, all layers have relu activation method.
 Dropout was used for each of the fully connected layers.

 Image normalization was implemented using a Keras Lambda function, and image data are cropped using a Keras Cropping function.
-Image data are converted from RGV to YUV color space, as suggested in the paper.
 The paper does not address any activation method or model overfitting mitigation, so a typical relu activation functions on each fully connected and convolutional layer are used.
 The dropout function with a keep probability of 0.5 between each of fully connected layer was used.

 ### Data Collection